signor-ben/3D-Graphics-Renderer/README.md

-# 3D-Graphics-Engine
+# 3D-Graphics-Renderer
-A 3D graphics engine built from scratch in C++ without using any graphical API (eg. opengl, vulkan).
+A 3D graphics renderer built from using OpenGl in CPP.